robulouski/voidy-bootstrap/README.rst

 `Pelican <http://getpelican.com>`_ static site generator.

 VoidyBootstrap is a theme that aims to be mobile friendly, responsive and easily customisable.
+It can be used in single column mode, or 2 column mode if the sidebar is enabled.

-On larger screens it provides a clean 2 column layout.
+On larger screens, with the sidebar enabled, it provides a clean and responsive 2 column layout.
 At the top there's a navbar containing page links, and jumbotron area.
-The sidebar has category links and a tag-cloud.  `Font Awesome 4
+The sidebar has category links and a tag-cloud.
-<http://fontawesome.io/>`_ is used for icons.
+`Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.

-While the theme provides lots of customisation settings, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.
+While the theme provides lots of customisation options, care has been taken to make it usable right out of the box with minimal configuration and sensible defaults -- albeit with the ubiquitous Bootstrap look and feel.